pymumu/smartdns/en/docs/install/linux.md

 - Log in to the router on the local network and configure the Raspberry Pi to assign a static IP address.
 - Modify the WAN port or DHCP DNS to the Raspberry Pi IP address.

     Note:
-I. Each router configuration method is different.
+    1. Each router configuration method is different.
 Please search Baidu for related configuration methods.
-II. some routers may not support configuring custom DNS server. in this case, please modify the PC's, mobile phone's DNS server to the ip of Raspberry Pi.
+    1. some routers may not support configuring custom DNS server. in this case, please modify the PC's, mobile phone's DNS server to the ip of Raspberry Pi.

 ## Check if the service is configured successfully